cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Record tests

-{% note info %}
-### Test and debug faster with the Cypress Dashboard

-- See exact point of failure of tests running in CI
-- Supercharge test times by running tests in parallel
-- Get instant test failure alerts via Slack or GitHub

-<a href="https://www.cypress.io/dashboard" class="button">Learn more</a>
-{% endnote %}

 Cypress can record your tests and make the results available in the {% url 'Cypress Dashboard' dashboard-introduction %}, which is a service that gives you access to recorded tests - typically when running Cypress tests from your {% url 'CI provider' continuous-integration %}.
 The Dashboard provides you insight into what happened when your tests ran.

 ### Recording tests allow you to: